Neehan/Sudoku-Solver/README.md

 ###Method 2

-Open sudoku.txt.
+Open `sudoku.txt`.
 You will see two blank sudokus there.
-One with empty cells as ., and the other with 0.
+One with empty cells as `.`, and the other with `0`.
 Choose whichever you prefer and substitute the cells with clues from your sudoku.
 Now copy the sudoku and close the file without saving.
 After that run the Sudoku-Solver, paste the sudoku and then press enter.

 ##Example